flowcommerce/redux-fetch/README.md

 ### `fetch.setup(options)`

-A function that allows you configure the behavior of future fetchers.
+A function that allows you configure the behavior of fetchers globally.
 For details on the `options` available for `fetch.setup()`, see `fetch()` above.

-All subsequent `fetch` calls will use the new settings, unless overridden by the individual calls.
+#### Remarks

-It's recommended that you call this function before decorating your components.
+* It will modify the behavior of fetcher components that are not mounted.
+Therefore, if you import a fetcher component returned by `fetch()` and then call `fetch.setup()` it will still change the behavior of that component.

 ### `fetchRouteData(store, components)`